Why Not Wear A Bike Helmet?

 This is an old survey.
 It was prepared by the Consumer Product Safety Commission and the American Automobile Association in 1995.
+Some of the data has changed, including estimates of helmet effectiveness.
 Note that the kids were complaining about helmets made prior to that year, not necessarily today's models.

 That was the opinion of more than two-thirds of 282 children, ages 8 to 13, as reported by the U.S. Consumer Product Safety Commission (CPSC) and the American Automobile Association (AAA).
 The children took part in a project to find ways to encourage more kids to wear bicycle helmets.

 Each year, about 400,000 children under the age of 15 are treated in U.S. hospital